ellisp/blog-source/_posts/2018-08-31-melbourne-rents.md

 ## Price and volume

-don't have a great measure of volume of flats on the market, only the number of "moves".
-But worht looking at:
+In thinking about some of that variation in growth in pricing, I wondered about the supply side.
+Are volumes going up at different rates in these different suburbs?
+In the data to hand I don't have a great measure of volume of flats on the market, only the number of "moves" which is a proxy at best (because the velocity of moves might itself be an important factor).
+For what it's worth, here's a comparison of growth in rental price to growth in number of moves:

 <img src='/img/0123-growth-volume.svg' width='100%'>

-That graphic feels a bit squashed compared to the others, because I've forced both axes to use the same scale (with `+ coord_equal()`, which is usually good practice in this situation.
-It highlights that each facet is wider than it is tall, because ...
+That graphic feels a bit squashed compared to the others, because I've forced both axes to use the same scale (with `+ coord_equal()`), which is usually good practice in this situation.
+It highlights that each facet is wider than it is tall, because of the greater variation in growth of volume of moves than in pricing.

 {% highlight R lineanchors %}
 #----------compare price and volume------
 growth_melb_counts <-  rents %>%
   filter(variable == "Count") %>%
   filter(grepl("Melbourne", district) & grepl("[2-3]", property)) %>%